aoforfie/BAH_TechEx_Guided_Project_Phase2/README.md

 # BAH_TechEx_Guided_Project_Phase2
 This is a deliverable for the Guided Project Phase 2 during the BAH Technology Excellence Program

+**Instructions**
+This project focuses on the development and understanding of a Convolutional Neural Network (CNN) for recognizing handwritten digits using the MNIST dataset.

+- Setting up a Python project environment
+- Performing data collection and preprocessing
+- Designing and refining a CNN architecture
+- Conducting model training and evaluation
+- Executing results analysis and model optimization
+- Preparing the model for deployment
 **Overview**
 This repository contains the implementation of a Convolutional Neural Network (CNN) architecture for Image Classification.
 This README provides the results of running a baseline model, an improved model and a best model post adjustment using the parameters from a Hyper Parameterization exercise.